nekludoff/SwaGenPG/README.md

-# Swagen
+# SwaGenPG
-Swagen reads your PostgreSQL database and generates Swagger/OpenAPI YAML from table meta data.
+SwaGenPG reads your PostgreSQL database and generates Swagger/OpenAPI YAML from table meta data.
 This results in a boilerplate swaggerfile (YML) that should probably be edited to completely suit your needs.
 Use [go-swagger](https://github.com/go-swagger/go-swagger) or [swagger-codegen](https://github.com/swagger-api/swagger-codegen) to generate the API boilerplate Go code.

 ## Swagger version
-Swagen generates Swagger/OpenAPI 2.0 configuration.
+SwaGenPG generates Swagger/OpenAPI 2.0 configuration.

 ## Installation
-Swagen can be acquired and installed by running
+SwaGenPG can be acquired and installed by running

 ```
-go get -v -u github.com/minitauros/swagen
+go get -v -u github.com/minitauros/SwaGenPG
 ```

 ## How to build
 Or, alternatively, the binary can be manually built:

 ```
-go build -o ~/bin/swagen main.go
+go build -o ~/bin/SwaGenPG main.go
 ```

 ## Usage

 ### Creating a config file
-You will need to create a small config file that Swagen uses to generate YML.
+You will need to create a small config file that SwaGenPG uses to generate YML.
 For example:

 ```
 db: